iiotntust/1122CFiot/README.md

 # 1122CFiot
-This class has two hands-on exercises: 1.
-Connect IoT to AWS Cloud.
-2. Facial recognition.
+This class has two hands-on exercises: **1.
+Connect IoT to AWS Cloud**. **2.
+Facial recognition**.
 The first exercise familiarizes students with IoT and AWS IoT platforms; the second experiences artificial intelligence with facial recognition.
 ## Exercise 1: Connect IoT to AWS Cloud
 ### Getting Started with Amazon AWS IoT Core using ESP32
 - Hardware: ESP32-2, DHT-11 (Humi-Temp sensor)